TommasoTarchi/autoRNAseq/README.md

 # AutoRNAseq: an automated pipeline for paired-end RNAseq data analysis

-The pipeline can be used to perform alignment, FastQ and BAM processing, gene expression count, differential gene expression analysis and splicing analysis, for **paired-end reads**.
+This pipeline can be used to perform alignment, FastQ and BAM processing, gene expression count, differential gene expression analysis and splicing analysis, for **paired-end reads**.

 It is composed of several steps.
 The user can choose to run **any combination** of these steps,